 Director of Service Delivery, Canada / Global Executive Services Director - Optiv

 A highly accomplished senior leader with more than 20 years of experience in the defense, financial, retail, technology, and professional services industries.
 Leveraging knowledge in leadership, risk and compliance management, cyber security, and data governance, Chris has built and lead comprehensive programs that combine emerging technologies and risk-based governance.
 Chris has led globally dispersed teams focusing in security operations, incident investigation and response, enterprise risk management, compliance, red/blue team attack and penetration services, sales, and marketing.
 As a subject matter expert, he has authored numerous articles and been regularly cited [...]

-James Arlen leads Heroku’s (a division of Salesforce) Production Engineering team focused on delivering integrity, availability, and maturity to Heroku’s fleet operations.
+James Arlen is Aiven.io’s CISO bringing a mix of security and engineering background to DBaaS (database as a service).
 Over the past twenty plus years, James has been delivering information security solutions to Fortune 500, TSE 100, and major public-sector organizations.
 James is best described as: “Infosec geek, hacker, social activist, author, speaker, and parent.”
 His areas of interest include organizational change, social engineering, blinky lights and shiny things.
-In addition to his work at Salesforce Heroku, James is a Contributing Analyst at the research firm Securosis, [...]
+In addition to his work at Salesforce Heroku, James is a Contributing Analyst at the research firm Securosis, blogger/podcaster with Liquidmatrix [...]

 Analyst/Securosis, CISO/DisruptOps, Securosis, L.L.C.